cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/devops/chef.rst

 -------------------------------------------------------------------------------

-This lesson is based on FutureSystems which means you create a VM instance on India OpenStack and installs Chef on top of it.
+This lesson is based on FutureSystems which means you create a VM instance on India OpenStack and install Chef on top of it.
 If you prefer to use other virtual environments, we recommend to use Vagrant and VirtualBox.

 We assume you use a OpenStack instance on FutureSystems.